salmaelbarbori/2024-InnovAI-Hackathon/BUILDERS ALLIANCE/README.md

 - **Time reduction** in planning, cutting trip preparation from 3 weeks to just 10 minutes.
 - **Personalized recommendations** to find the best places for each traveler's needs.
 - **Moroccan Dialect Support**, Terhal is tailored for Moroccan travelers and can understand and interact with over 90% accuracy in DARIJA.
-- **Simple Interfac**, The interaction with Terhal is through Terhal Bot, a beginner-friendly user interface with simple components to enhance accessibility for all users.
+- **Simple Interface**, The interaction with Terhal is through Terhal Bot, a beginner-friendly user interface with simple components to enhance accessibility for all users.

 ##  Instructions: 🛠️